 Growth and Survivorship.-On the ABS, a large larva was collected in April.
-Hatchlings were found December-March in Louisiana (Dundee and Rossman, 1989), larvae were found during March in Arkansas (Trauth et al., 2004), and the smallest larvae were found during early February in South Carolina (Semlitsch, 1980).
+Hatchlings were found December-March in Louisiana (Dundee and Rossman, 1989), larvae were found Habitat and Abundance.-On the ABS, the during March in Arkansas (Trauth et al., 2004), and the smallest larvae were found during early February in South Carolina (Semlitsch, 1980).